IvanSimovic/MeAppSimple/README.md

 User event → Action → reduce(currentState) → new State → UI
 ```

 Each `Action` is a pure function that takes the current state and returns the next one.
-Duplicate states are deduplicated before emission — the UI only receives a new state when something actually changed.
+Duplicate states are deduplicated before emission, the UI only receives a new state when something actually changed.
 A `StateTimeTravelDebugger` logs every action and state transition in debug builds.

 ### Result type